Telling Tremors: “Sheep Have Good Memories”

 Through ‘garment vivisection’ (the dissection of a ‘living’ garment) and assemblage (with the use of image and text fragments from a variety of sources), Telling Tremors reveals and proposes narratives about the nonhuman animals behind a garment made from animal materials, as beings with lives of their own.

-Telling Tremors: “Sheep Have Good Memories” starts from a woolen sweater and tells a story of sheep.
+This first edition, Telling Tremors: “Sheep Have Good Memories”, starts from a woollen sweater and tells a story of sheep.

 Video: Femke de Vries (narrative, garment vivisection, voice) in close collaboration with Youngeun Sohn (filming and editing).